Skip to main content

 4. Scroll to Execs Only Template 2 and select it.
 Then click Continue.
 Be sure to select Template 2.

-You go on to create the app, including the CEO’s tasteful color choice.
-We’re not going to tell you how to do that—it’s the challenge at the end of this unit, the last thing you need to do to complete your Introduction to Templates badge.
-Here’s the Sales Performance in hot pink, though.
+You go on to create the app.
+There are no instructions for that here—it’s the challenge at the end of this unit, the last thing you need to do to complete your Introduction to Templates badge.
+Here’s the Sales Performance, as you create in the challenge, though.

 Note

-If data is missing from dashboards, run the Trailhead Data Manager again.
+If data is missing from the dashboards, rerun the Trailhead Data Manager.
 See “Understand How Templates Work” in this Trailhead module for instructions.
 Be sure to run it on the app you create in the challenge.
-(Not the version of the app you created in “Understand How Templates Work”.
-Running the data manager is not required to complete your badge.
+(Not the version of the app you created in “Understand How Templates Work.”
+Running the data manager isn’t required to complete your badge.

 Your Imagination Is the Limit